Multiple Myeloma

 Why choose Ochsner Health for multiple myeloma care?

-At Ochsner, we provide comprehensive diagnosis and treatment for patients with multiple myeloma.
-Patients who choose Ochsner have access to a large multidisciplinary team of specialists, state-of-the-art diagnostic and monitoring technologies, including MRIs and whole-body PET scans.
-Qualifying patients may also enroll in early and late-phase clinical trials that include the use of newer therapies such as CAR T-cell therapy.
+Ochsner Health provides comprehensive diagnosis and treatment for patients with multiple myeloma.
+Patients who choose Ochsner have access to a large multidisciplinary team of specialists and state-of-the-art diagnostic and monitoring technologies, including MRIs and whole-body PET scans.

 Multiple myeloma doesn't typically cause any signs or symptoms in the early stages.
 In the later stages, people with this condition may experience: